 Note: We have no business relationship with Harmonyx Diagnostics, the testing that we chose in order to illustrate this blog series with our own results.

-We chose it because it didn’t require a physician to order it, it was reasonably priced at less than $100, and my husband vetted the genetic science on which it is based (though not the manner in which medications are ranked in the three columns; that’s a different thing entirely).
+- My husband vetted the genetic science on which it is based (though not the manner in which medications are ranked in the three columns; that’s a different thing entirely).